Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: A Common Language for Mechanistic Interpretability

 \end{definition}

-This method has been applied to the analysis of neural networks to characterize how the causal effect of inputs on outputs is mediated by intermediate neural representations.
-A central goal of such research is to identify sets of neurons that completely mediate the causal effect of an input value change on the output.
+This method has been applied to the analysis of neural networks to characterize how the causal effect of inputs on outputs is mediated by (parts of) hidden vectors, with the goal identifying complete mediators.
 This is equivalent to a simple causal abstraction analysis.